 Polo Piatti has recently completed some of his largest works to date, the first-ever commissioned Multi-Faith Oratorio 'Libera Nos', an anthology of 14 symphonic ‘Argentine Dances’ as well as his 'Bohemian Concerto’ for Piano & Orchestra - which was world-premiered by virtuoso American pianist Thomas Pandolfi with the Symphonicity Orchestra conducted by renowned maestro Daniel W. Boothe in Virginia Beach, USA, on October 2019.

 Polo Piatti conducted the premiere of his most successful orchestral suite Sentimental Journey in Osaka, Japan, and then recorded it in the Czech Republic with the world-renowned City Of Prague Philharmonic Orchestra, conducting the orchestra himself from the piano.
 The result of that very special recording was released by Seafront Records and has become one of Piatti's most successful CD releases to-date.

 In 2016 he was specially commissioned to compose a piece for Her Majesty The Queen, Elizabeth II, for her Diamond Jubilee celebrations.
 The result was 'Duty Sublime' a powerful composition for full orchestra that is currently performed by numerous orchestras in the United Kingdom and around the world.

 In 2017 Piatti founded the Opus Theatre, an iconic 700 seats concert hall in Hastings, with the intention to offer artistic events of the highest possible quality that are accessible to everyone.

 Presently, he is working on his very first large-scale opera, as well as on several commissions by musicians, organizations, and private individuals from around the world.
-In 2019 Piatti completed two commissioned concerti, the ‘Old World Concerto’ for Violoncello and Orchestra and the ‘Christmas Concerto’ for Guitar and Orchestra, recorded in September by the Budapest Scoring Symphony Orchestra and Sergio Puccini as the soloist.
+In 2019 Piatti completed two commissioned concerti, his ‘Old World Concerto’ for Violoncello and Orchestra and his ‘Christmas Concerto’ for Guitar and Orchestra, recorded in September by the Budapest Scoring Symphony Orchestra and Sergio Puccini as the soloist.